codelamp/intrepid/README.md

 Whenever you create a new instance `Object.create(Test)` the list is the same array, and will be shared between instances.
 This distinct behavioural difference can cause unexpected side-effects if you aren't aware.

-Theory, and Intrepid, get around this issue by using a system it refers to as namespace.
+Theory, and Intrepid, get around this issue by either re-defining properties for each newly created instance, or using a system it refers to as namespace.

+#### .namespace()

 I may rename this in the future, but so far it is the best term I can come up with for what the functionality does.
 Essentially, when you namespace an object all of its "key" references are de-referenced.

 "de-referencing" doesn't mean items no longer have a reference, if that were the case, we'd be no longer talking about objects but rather collected garbage.
 No, I use de-referencing to mean that a similar object is created in its place, basically it is that "same" object but a different reference.